Douglas Freshfield

 Douglas William Freshfield (27 April 1845 – 9 February 1934) was a British lawyer, mountaineer and author, who edited the Alpine Journal from 1872 to 1880.
-He was an active member of the Royal Geographical Society and the Alpine Club and served as President of both organizations.
-He was also the first president of the Geographical Association, being one of the people at the first meeting where the Association was founded.
+He was president of both the Royal Geographical Society and the Alpine Club.
+He was also the founding president of the Geographical Association.
 He served from 1897 to 1911, the longest serving president in the history of the Association.

 Early life and education

 Born in London, Freshfield was the only son of Henry Ray Freshfield and his wife Jane Quinton Crawford.
 His father was a notable lawyer and member of the family firm of Freshfields.
 His mother was the daughter of William Crawford, MP for the City of London (1833–1841), who had made a fortune in the East India Company.
 She was an author and her publications included "Alpine Byways" and "A Tour of the Grisons" (the Swiss Alps now known as Graubünden).

 In an interview with Adolfo Hess, Freshfield recalls that his family loved to take long holidays in the summer of up to five weeks.
 He recalls that when he was six, they visited Lodore Falls in the Lake District, where he was disappointed that the waterfall was slowed due to a sandbank.
 The following year they travelled to Scotland.
 In 1854, they travelled to the Swiss Alps, going from Basel to Chamonix.
 His father attached great importance to preserving open spaces for public enjoyment and was active in campaigns to save Hampstead Heath and Ashdown Forest.

 Freshfield was educated at Eton College, and University College, Oxford, where he obtained a degree in civil law and history.
 He was called to the bar in 1870.